 At my institution, we often involved the relationship managers in that process to review their customers’ AML data and underlying data on an annual basis.

 You have to establish controls up front to make sure that the data that is going in is clean.
 It is the old garbage-in, garbage-out philosophy.
-Make it as clear and simple as possible for people to input data and input the right data, have validation controls within the system that make sure they’re not putting in the wrong data and then doing a scrubbing once a year if possible are really the best ways.
+Make it as clear and simple as possible for people to input data and input the right data.
+Have validation controls within the system that make sure they’re not putting in the wrong data and then doing a scrubbing once a year, if possible.

 A: Obviously, the person themselves would definitely be considered a PEP, but those family relationships fall under your institution’s perception of risk.